Careers Education, Information, Advice and Guidance at Loreto High School

-Advice is provided via our in-house Careers Co-ordinator Ms McLeod and our visiting Careers Advisor Ms Walker.
+Advice is provided via our in-house Careers Co-ordinator Ms McLeod and our visiting Careers Advisor Grainne Morrison.
 The careers interview room is located on the second floor.

 Students can make an appointment to see the careers advisor and parents are also invited to attend the interview.
 We also offer targeted support for any students who require extra help, advice and guidance.
 Careers information is also advertised on the CEIAG display boards on the main corridor.